Aki78/GameClubMetropolia/exercises/README.md

 hint 2) if you use _physics_process(delta), you might need a flag to determine if it is going left or right, and add 100*delta to the x position.

+## Exercise 4
-hint 3) make 2 squares move independently based on different keystrokes.
+make 2 squares move independently based on different keystrokes.

 ![](exercise4.gif)